-I’ve been giving a lot of thought this week to my Tuesday Patch story regarding the possibility of a Milford casino being constructed, and the detrimental effect it will have on our sleepy little community.
+I’ve been giving a lot of thought this week to my Tuesday Patch story regarding being constructed, and the detrimental effect it will have on our sleepy little community.

-I’ve also been trying to reconcile this concern with my earlier pronouncement that I was turning over a new leaf, and that the “new me” would examine our world with a less critical, and more forgiving eye.
+I’ve also been trying to reconcile this concern with that I was turning over a new leaf, and that the “new me” would examine our world with a less critical, and more forgiving eye.

 As such, I am reminded of a discussion a few weeks ago with a colleague who mentioned his belief that what our country needs to stop its inevitable slide into financial ruin is a benevolent dictator.